Holyoke, Massachusetts, United States Jun 22, 2015

 Criticisms

-• Some fans felt Clips came in underprepared and relied too heavily on freestyling and performance over written material.
+• Some viewers pointed out that Clips seemed unprepared and relied too heavily on performance over written material.

 Chat